-T145/80D16 is an example of a tire size.
+T145/80D16 is an example of a tire size

 Note: The temporary tire size for your vehicle may be different from this example.
+Tire Quality Grades do not apply to this type of tire.

 1. T: Indicates a type of tire, designated by the Tire and Rim Association (T&RA), that is intended for temporary service on cars, SUVs, minivans and light trucks.